JetSimon/second-pancreas/memory-management.md

 The solution is to use two kinds of addresses: logical addresses and physical addresses.
 A logical address (sometimes called a virtual or relative address) is a value that specifies a generic location relative to the program but not to the reality of main memory.
 A physical address is an actual address in the main memory device.

-The mapping of a logical address to a physi- cal address is called address binding.
+The mapping of a logical address to a physical address is called address binding.

 ## Types of Memory Management